Organizations: Performing Arts, Artists, School, Stage, Exhibits, Business & Professionals in Markham

 3) Publishing Artwork – Create simple artwork, edit pictures, design magazine pages, brochures, newsletters and posters.

-4) Event Organisation – Set up, coordinate; exhibitors, performers, administrators, organisors, delivery, locations, logistics.
+4) Event Organization – Set up, coordinate; exhibitors, performers, administrators, organizers, delivery, locations, logistics.

 5) Center Coordinator – Be the face of COFN, welcoming public and phone reception.
 Concierge.